These petite Kuih Bangkit Sago and Tapioca Flours have a lighter texture while still holding…

-Light, airy, and fragrant Kuih Bangkit (Tapioca Cookies) are a Chinese New Year favorite in Malaysia and Singapore.
-Uses only 5 ingredients with detailed video instructions.
+Light, airy, and fragrant Kuih Bangkit (Tapioca Cookies) are a Chinese New Year favorite.
+Only 5 ingredients.

 One of my most enduring childhood memories of Chinese New Year in Malaysia was the “kuih-making” party among the women in the clan.
 My aunts and other relatives will converge upon Grandma’s house for the annual molding and baking of Kuih Bangkit (Tapioca Cookies), Kuih Kapit (Love Letter Crepes), and Pineapple Jam Tarts.
 There was a festive air about it as the women worked and gossiped about the latest family news.